 "Endometriosis is a disease with ramifications beyond debilitating pain.
-Global research shows it costs women some $230 in earnings and 10 hours of productivity each week," said Jhumka Gupta, ScD, epidemiologist and assistant professor at George Mason University Department of Global and Community Health, who spoke to the conference crowd.
+Global research shows it costs women some $230 in earnings and 10 hours of productivity each week," said Jhumka Gupta, ScD, an epidemiologist and assistant professor at George Mason University Department of Global and Community Health, who spoke to the conference crowd.

 “Many think that endometriosis is a disease only associated with painful periods.
-In truth, endometriosis causes a number of health issues,” said Dr. Tamer Seckin, founder of the EFA with Padma Lakshmi.
-“It is the third leading cause of female infertility; and has been associated with a slight increased risk for ovarian cancer and just last month a new study linked it to a greater risk for heart disease, although the relationship is not clear.”
+In truth, endometriosis causes a number of health issues,” said Dr. Tamer Seckin, founder of the EndoFound with Padma Lakshmi.
+“It is the third leading cause of female infertility; and has been associated with a slightly increased risk for ovarian cancer and just last month a new study linked it to a greater risk for heart disease, although the relationship is not clear.”

 Dr. Gupta, whose research focuses on the public health impacts of violence against women, said, "A recent study shows that in some parts of the world, infertility, which is common among women with endometriosis, can increase women's vulnerability to experiencing violence from her husband."
 Gupta stated, "Like so many other pressing public health and human rights issues that impact women and girls, endometriosis is shrouded with stigma.
 The difference is, endometriosis is virtually absent from public health and social justice advocacy.
 Endometriosis urgently needs more than awareness, but also action from our leaders.
 Everyone has the responsibility to ensure that women and girls aren't robbed of a great career, schooling, or social life because of endometriosis."

 Seckin said he could not agree more!
 An endometriosis surgeon specializing in laparoscopic deep excision of endometriosis, Seckin said, “The disease needs to be destigmatized.
 Women still don't talk about their periods openly, perhaps because society does not encourage this necessary conversation about women’s health.”